What is Stress?

 8. If the sources of stress in your life are more internal than external (if you are the one stressing yourself out), it might be important to learn how to manage some of your perfectionistic tendencies and practice more self-compassion, which you can learn about here.

 You can learn more about stress here.
 You might also be interested in mindfulness-based stress reduction (MBSR), which you can find in your area here.
+You may be interested in the Mindfulness and Acceptance Workbook for Stress Reduction.
 You can also learn more about managing stress by purchasing my book.

 Please note that the information in this blog is intended for informational purposes only.
 It should not be used as a substitute for psychological or medical care.
 If you are looking for professional help, visit my resources page for guidance on how to find a therapist.
 If you are experiencing a mental health emergency, call 911 or go to the nearest ER.